kristianmandrup/cream/README.markdown

 Roles Generic has recently been upgraded with a better API, architecture, framework for testing and more and better functionality.
 It should also now be more DRY and easier/simpler to add more strategies and Datastore adapters.

-## Permission systems

-There is support for the [CanCan](http://github.com/ryanb/cancan) permission system.
-I have created a [Cancan permits](http://github.com/kristianmandrup/cancan-permits) gem that adds the concept of Permits for each role (see below).

-_Note:_
-You are most welcome to provide "plugins" for other permission frameworks!

 ## ORMs

-In general, it should now finally be pretty easy to set up a Rails 3 app, with a full Session system, Permission system linked to a Role strategy system using any ORM.
-Devise supports the following ORMS:
+In general, it should now finally be pretty easy to set up a Rails 3 app, with a full Authentication and an Authorization system linked to a Role system using one of the following supported Cream ORMs.

+Relational DB:
 * Active Record
 * Data Mapper

+Document datastores:
+* Mongo DB
-* Mongo Mapper
+** Mongo Mapper
-* Mongoid
+** Mongoid
 * Couch DB

-These ORMs are also supported for the Roles strategy system.
-The Permission system should not have any ORM dependency.
+These ORMs are also supported for the CanCan Permits and Roles systems.
-There are plans to create a top-level generator which sets up your project with all these systems for a given ORM.

 ## Installation and configuration ##